Chapter One: Awakening

 But as the man gestured for me to follow, I couldn’t shake the feeling that my steps were already being counted, measured, and controlled.
 I wasn’t just a boy.
 I was something else—something they had created.
 And whatever I was, it was clear they weren’t going to let me forget it.

 With a deep breath, I slid off the table and stood for the first time.
+My legs felt unsteady, as if they didn’t quite belong to me.
+There was a disconnect—my body moved, but it felt foreign, like I was wearing something unfamiliar.
+My muscles tensed instinctively, testing their limits, as my balance wavered for a moment before stabilizing.
+The sensation of standing was both natural and unnatural at once, as if I had done it before but couldn’t remember when.
 The floor was cool beneath my feet, grounding me in this strange, sterile world.
 I didn’t know who I was or what they wanted from me.
 But one thing was certain:

 I was awake.